AnjenaRaja/anjenaraja.github.io/interests.md

 I am the Chairwoman of our school’s Coding Club.
 I use my position for recruitment, outreach, and lessons.
 When I joined the club, I was the only woman, so I have been working to encourage more girls to take an interest in this field.
 We are currently preparing to compete in the ACSL competition this January.

 ## Electronics and Engineering Projects
 I’ve been working on electronics projects for several years.
 I love learning how the different parts of circuits fit together and building a functional item from scratch.
 I look for ways I can integrate my electronics skills with my interest in programming and experimenting.
+I founded the Digital Electronics Club this year to share this passion with my classmates.
+I have so far taught my 15 members about the basics of electronics and how computers function and we are beginning to work on hands-on projects involving Arduinos and FPGAs.
+In my spare time I work on smaller projects such as the one depicted below.
 In these photos, I am soldering a capacitor to a circuit board for an FM radio.

 ![Figure-14](/assets/img/interests/fig-14.jpg){: .mx-auto.d-block :}